Meet our future health leaders inspiring the next generation!

 How to Apply

 Applicants can express their interest to enter the program at any time of the year.
-Entry is conducted on a case-by-case basis in accordance with the Higher Degree Research program entry requirements of the University of New South Wales.
+Entry is conducted on a case-by-case basis in accordance with the Higher Degree Research program entry requirements of UNSW Sydney.
+Please note that this program is only opened to domestic applicants.

-All candidates are required to submit completed DrPH Expression of Interest Form with supporting documentation.
-The Postgraduate Coordinators for the DrPH program will assess the information provided in your EOI form within four (4) weeks from EOI submission and will provide direct feedback and advice regarding suitability to commence the program, and further assistance in progressing through the assessment process.
+All candidates are required to complete and submit the DrPH Expression of Interest Form with supporting documentation.
+The Postgraduate Coordinators for the DrPH program will assess the information provided in your EOI form within four (4) weeks from the EOI submission and will provide direct feedback and advice regarding suitability to commence the program, and further assistance in progressing through the assessment process.

 Applications for entry into the program will only be supported once the following criteria are met: